CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive due to the specific mention of 'Qodo' as the source and the narrow scope of loading coding rules via semantic search.
-The 'Skip if rules are already loaded' clause further reduces conflict risk.
-Unlikely to be confused with general coding or code review skills.
+Highly distinctive due to the specific mention of 'Qodo' as the source and the narrow purpose of loading coding rules via semantic search.
+The 'Skip if rules are already loaded' clause further reduces false triggers.
+Unlikely to conflict with general coding or code review skills.

 3 / 3